 What are the risk factors of fibrosis?

 There are several risk factors associated with fibrosis.
 The size of your scar may play a role in determining whether you will develop fibrosis.
 Generally, the bigger the scar, the higher the risk, as big scars are a potential risk.
 Genetics may also be a risk factor.
 Due to their genes, some people are more likely to develop bigger scars, which may progress to fibrosis.
-Lack of movement after surgery does not only increase your chances of developing a blood clot but also increases your risk of developing fibrosis; therefore, light exercise, such as walking, is extremely important even if is for a few minutes every hour.
+Lack of movement after surgery does not only increase your chances of developing a blood clot but also increases your risk of developing fibrosis; therefore, light exercise, such as walking, is extremely important even if it is for a few minutes every hour.
 In addition, an inappropriate compression garment may also be a risk factor as it might not effectively manage the swelling.

 How can you prevent fibrosis?

-Adhering to your plastic surgeon’s instructions is key to preventing fibrosis.
+Adhering to your plastic instructions is key to preventing fibrosis.
 Some swelling is normal, but it needs to be managed well so that it does not progress to excessive swelling.
 In addition, a well-fitting compression garment is recommended to reduce swelling and the accumulation of fluid.
 Lymphatic drainage and special post-plastic surgery massages are also helpful.
 Research has shown that lymphatic drainage massage may facilitate reduction of swelling and improve contours as well as may considerably increase circulation of fluid in lymphatic vessels.
 Post cosmetic surgery, lymphatic massages may also reduce bruising and soften scar tissue, another added benefit that will ensure optimal results.
 Self-care, such as dry brushing, is very important as well.
 Moreover, activity restrictions are also necessary, especially during the first few weeks.